Film: The Object of My Affection

 and Paul Rudd

 .
-Nina Borowski (Aniston) is a social worker, currently employed as a teen councilor in a community center.
-She is seen giving advise to teenage girls about their sexual lives.
-Mostly: "If I had sex with a guy, I'd want him to be my friend."
+Nina is a social worker, currently employed as a teen counselor at a community center in Brooklyn.
+She is seen giving advice to teenage girls about their sexual lives, cautioning them against promiscuity by telling them, "If I had sex with a guy, I'd want him to be my friend."
 She is in a relationship with Vince McBride, a lawyer for the Legal Aid Society (the largest not-for-profit legal services organization of the United States) and a rather overbearing individual.

-When Nina stays pregnant, her first thought is to turn to George and ask him to raise a kid together.
-He is tempted because it might be his only chance to keep her in his life for good and also become a father.
-But their only attempt to have sex with each other is interrupted by a phone call.
-George soon meets young actor Paul James (Amo Gulinello) and falls for him.
-Which obviously puts a strain on his relationship with Nina.
+Nina and Vince have an argument and end their relationship, but she decides to continue her pregnancy.
+Not wanting to raise her child alone, her first thought is to turn to George and ask him to raise a kid together.
+He is tempted because it might be his only chance to become a father.
+George and Nina form a strong emotional bond, strong enough that, on one occasion, they kiss, only to be interrupted by a phone call from Joley, who wants to reconcile with George.
+The two men travel to an academic conference together, with George uncertain as to whether they should resume their relationship.
+While at the conference, George meets actor Paul James (Amo Gulinello) and falls for him, putting a strain on his relationship with Nina.
 The two have to sort out the mess before the birth of the baby.

 The film was a modest box office hit.
 Its worldwide gross is estimated to 46,905,889 dollars, about three times its budget.
 About 29 million of these dollars came from the United States market, where it was the 67th most successful film of its year.
 It received mixed reviews.
 Roger Ebert